opencoweb/coweb/docs/java/deploy.rst

    String name of a :class:`org.coweb.SessionHandlerDelegate` subclass to use instead of the default :class:`org.coweb.DefaultDelegate` which allows any user and any service to participate in a session.

 securityClass
-   String name of a :class:`org.coweb.CowebSecurityPolicy` subclass to use instead of the default base class which allows anonymous access to all sessions.
+   String name of a :class:`org.coweb.CowebSecurityPolicy` subclass to use instead of the base class which allows anonymous access to all sessions.

 Use cases
 ~~~~~~~~~